Self Hosted Central Management Portal (Debian)

 -

-Copy/Paste into Synaccess Cloud:
+Copy/Paste into Synaccess Central Management Portal:

 - Paste the certificate/key into the SSL/TLS settings (or environment variables if your